 The train quickly filled up along the three hour trip and by the time we had nearly reached Colombo, the carriages were not only full with passengers sitting and standing, but with people hanging on to the outside of the train to via handles and whatever they could grab hold of.
 Just outside the capital a man passed his backpack through the open window onto the lap of the lady sitting opposite me, so that he could find space to hang on on the outside of the train.
 Giving my seat to an older lady who’d been standing next to me solicited a lot of giggling from bystanders—clearly regarding me as a stupid tourist for offering up my seat.

-Colombo to Galle and beyond
+Colombo to Galle by Train and Beyond to Matara

 This is the one I’d been waiting for.
 When researching train travel in Sri Lanka, I’d read about this journey online, and seen the railway tracks of ‘The Coastal Line’ on my arrival in Colombo.